 The coaching team run squads for all ages and abilities as well as affordable one to one lessons.

 There is a great social tennis scene with drop in tennis every day except Monday.
-We have tennis ladders, club teams, regular fun tournaments and competitive tournaments run throughout the year.
-Come and join Pavilion and Avenue and discover why it is Brighton and Hove’s favourite tennis club
+We have internal tennis box leagues, club teams, regular fun tournaments and competitive tournaments run throughout the year.

 History of Pavilion and Avenue Tennis Club